mrethana/twitter_news_sentiment_analysis_stock_price_prediction/README.md

 #### Tweets

-  1. Time Windows = past 30 minutes, 60 minutes, 120 minutes, period from after stock market closes to midnight and 12PM to 9AM (market opens)
+  1. Time Windows = past 30 minutes, 60 minutes, 120 minutes, period from after stock market closes to midnight and 12PM to 9AM (market opens).
   2. Metrics per time window = count of negative tweets, count of positive tweets, count of neutral tweets, average sentiment.

 #### News Articles

-  1. Time Windows = past day and past two days for all 8 sources (ABC News, Business Insider, Reuters, NBC News, The New York Times, Techcrunch, Wired)
+  1. Time Windows = past day and past two days for all 8 sources (ABC News, Business Insider, Reuters, NBC News, The New York Times, Techcrunch, Wired).
   2. Metrics per time window = average vader score of negative tweets, average vader score of positive tweets, average vader score of neutral tweets, average compounded vader score.

 Below is a heat map of the pearson correlation between a stock going up in a 30 minute interval and each feature.
 This shows: